bootstrapM/git_basics/README.md

 `git restore <file>`

 discards changes to `<file>` in working directory.
 It revert it back to what it looked like when you last committed.
 It is basically an alternative for `git checkout -- <file>`.
 Likewise, it is important to understand that git checkout -- <file> is a dangerous command.
 Any local changes you made to that file are gone — Git just replaced that file with the last staged or committed version.
 Don’t ever use this command unless you absolutely know that you don’t want those unsaved local changes.

+We can also use `git restore` to un-commit changes.
+For instance, if we want to go one commit back then execute

+`git reset HEAD~1`

+To go back multiple commits run

+`git reset <commit_hash>`
+`git reset --hard <commit_hash>`

+where `commit_hash` is commit hash number.
+This essentially rewriting history.

 ### Viewing commit history